 These Are the Most Common Mistakes by First-Time Renovators

-As our love for interiors continually grows, as does our dream of renovating our perfect abode.
-And while we’d love to skip to the end Instagram-worthy result, the renovation process is inevitable.
-If you’re lucky enough for said renovation dream to become a reality, there are a few key lessons to be learnt from fellow first-time renovators before you create your own real-life version of The Block.
+As our love for interiors continually grows, so does our dream of renovating our perfect abode.
+And while we’d love to skip to the final Instagram-worthy result, the renovation process is inevitable.
+If you’re lucky enough for your renovation dream to become a reality, there are a few key lessons to be learnt from fellow first-time renovators before you create your own real-life version of The Block.

 Enter, Josh Mammoliti the founder of The Blue Space—an e-commerce website that guarantees kitchen and bathroom renovations to be stress-free—who knows the top regrets from renovators all too well.
 As well as pouring your heart and soul into your design, details, and fixtures, Mammoliti suggest using the mistakes of others to your advantage.
 Scroll down for the tops regrets from first-time renovators.